 - Completely Unaware: No knowledge of anything except, perhaps, his own identity or opinion.

-As usual, we often find that the “new” challenges we face in digital marketing have already been thought through decades before by bright people like Schwartz and David Ogilvy.
+As usual, we often find that the “new” challenges we face in digital marketing, such as how to sell on a blog, have already been thought through decades before.

 The five stages of reader awareness